Gemfire: Plot

-Gemfire takes place in the fictitious Isle of Ishmeria.
+Gemfire takes place on the fictitious Isle of Ishmeria.
 Long ago, six wizards, each wielding a unique brand of magic, used their powers to protect the island and maintain peace.
 This was disrupted when they were collectively challenged by a Fire Dragon, summoned forth by a wizard intent on plunging the country into darkness.
 The sea-dwelling dragon of peace known as the Pastha charged the six wizards with the task of fighting back.
 They succeeded, sealing the Fire Dragon away into a ruby at the top of a crown, and themselves became the six jewels around the crown's base.
 The crown, called Gemfire, became a symbol of utmost power and authority.

-When Gemfire fell into the hands of the King of Ishmeria, Eselred, he sought to abuse the object's power, using it to embark on a tyrannical reign, instilling fear within his oppressed subjects.
-His young daughter, Princess Robyn, being unable to bear with her father's grievous misdeeds any longer seized Gemfire and pried the six wizard gems loose, causing them to shoot upward into the sky before scattering themselves to different parts of Ishmeria.
-When a furious Eselred learned of Robyn's actions, he had her locked away in a tower.
+When Gemfire fell into the hands of King Eselred of House Lankshire, he sought to abuse the object's power, using it to embark on a tyrannical reign, instilling fear within his oppressed subjects.
+His young daughter, Princess Robyn, being unable to bear with her father's grievous misdeeds any longer, seized Gemfire and pried the six wizard gems loose, causing them to shoot upward into the sky before scattering themselves to different parts of Ishmeria.
+Before she could loose the ruby, she was caught by a furious Eselred, who had her locked away in a tower.

-Meanwhile, the six wizard gems each take up residence with a prominent family of Ishmeria.
-The two most powerful of these clans are the Blanches, led by Prince Erin and supported by Zendor, Emerald Wizard and Wielder of Lightning; and the Lyles, led by Prince Ander and backed by Pluvius, Sapphire Wizard and Caster of Meteors.
-Four other clans (Flax, Coryll, Chrysalis and Molbrew) also have wizards (Scylla, Empyron, Chylla and Skulryk respectively) of Gemfire at their disposal in the beginning.
-With the breaking of the spell on Gemfire, each of these clans sets out to unseat Eselred, claim the throne as their own and restore order and peace to Ishmeria.
+Meanwhile, the six wizard gems each took up residence with a prominent house of Ishmeria.
+The two most powerful of these houses are House Blanche, led by Prince Erin and supported by Zendor, Emerald Wizard and Wielder of Lightning; and House Lyle, led by Prince Ander and backed by Pluvius, Sapphire Wizard and Caster of Meteors.
+Four other houses (Flax, Coryll, Chrysalis and Molbrew) also have wizards (Scylla, Empyron, Chylla and Skulryk respectively) of Gemfire at their disposal in the beginning.
+There are also a few lesser houses who start without a wizard, but by performing well in the game, the Pastha may choose to offer support.
+With the breaking of the spell on Gemfire, each of these houses sets out to unseat Eselred, claim the throne as their own and restore order and peace to Ishmeria.